 - Staff have done activities with residents to encourage them to wash their hands more often and staff are supporting those residents that need support to wash their hands.

 - Removed spray bottles so that areas are not sprayed with the cleaner as this can push any Coronavirus up into the air to be breathed in.

 - Additional equipment has been supplied such as more thermometers of the infra-red style which are non-touch, so therefore reducing cross contamination.

 At Milford Care we recognise that our staff are frontline workers and critical to delivering care in the safest way possible to the residents and are protected themselves.
 We are accessing PPE and our staff are wearing masks at all times.
 PPE is readily available and being worn as recommended by Public Health England.
-Chiropodists are now able to visit and treat the residents in the Milford Care Homes.
+Chiropodists are now able to visit and treat the residents in the Milford Care homes.

-In addition to their advice staff have shoes that they only wear in the home and outdoor shoes are left at the door.
+Staff have shoes that they only wear in the home and outdoor shoes are left at the door.
 Overshoes are worn in rooms where residents are unwell.
 Staff uniforms are being washed at 60+ degrees at the home to ensure that we are being responsible out in the community.
 Staff have been given additional training in outbreak management and how to put on and take off their PPE.

-We’re so keen to keep activities up in the homes.
+We’re also keen to keep activities up in the homes.
 Every day, the residents participate in singing, dancing and enjoying the garden amongst other things.
 Activity packs are being created for each resident so that they can participate in their favourite hobbies.